breadtard/uwutools/uwuEdit/README.md

 Because we need more uwuTools and easier to distrubute to the teacher.

 ### How do I use it?
 Python and tkinter are required.
 To install tkinter, run `pip install tk`.
-To install uwuEdit run the `install.sh` script.
-If you want to run it without installing it, run `./uwuEdit`.
+To run uwuEdit, run `./uwuEdit.py`

 :wq